 Before the Cannonball Express made its debut at Pleasurewood Hills, a far more simple attraction occupied the crater.
 The Astroglide slides required a fair bit of energy to enjoy as a hike up a hill was the only way to take a slide!
 This attraction arrived in 1983 and was removed from the park at the end of the 1994 season.

 Hugely popular during its time at the park, the Magic Mouse was a new addition in 2000 and was removed at the end of the 2004 season.
-The attraction could be described as being part rollercoaster, part waltzer.
-As you made your way round the twists, turns and hills, the ride car spun to add an extra level of excitement.
+The attraction could be described as being part roller coaster, part waltzer.
+As you made your way round the twists, turns and hills, the ride car spun to add an extra element of fun!

 The Mega Dance was a spinning thrill ride, very much aimed at the teenage market.
 With spinning arms which tilted to spin riders upside-down and in every possible direction, a strong stomach was a must to brave this one.
-The Mega Dance occupied the site currently used by Fireball and was at Pleasurewood Hills between 1999 and 2002.
+The Mega Dance occupied the site currently occupied by Marble Madness and was at Pleasurewood Hills between 1999 and 2002.

 Years before the Jolly Roger would make it’s appearance at Pleasurewood Hills, another similar attraction called “The Mega Drop” thrilled visitors to the park between 2002 and 2004.
-The ride was hugely popular during it’s time at the park but was often out of action due to a number of technical issues.
+The ride was hugely popular during it’s time at the park but was often out of action due to frequent technical issues.

 This fairground favourite was at Pleasurewood Hills from 1985 to 1987.
 The Rotor used little more than centrifugal force to hold riders in place and demanded a strong stomach from riders.
 The ride began by spinning fast until riders stuck to the walls at which point the whole ride was raised by an arm to tilt on its side.